plgagne/Game-Boy-Essentials/drafts/template.md

 ## Gallery

 You can also build a gallery by putting your declarations inside a div.
+Galleries force two pictures side by side on a desktop display.
 Do not forget to include gallery as a class.
 Remember that galleries are an either/or proposition: either they all have figcaption or none of them do (this is a LaTeX constraint).

 ~~~ html
 <div class="gallery-container">